 In the year 2000, a once-classified document titled “Evidence for Consciousness-Related Anomalies in Random Physical Systems” was disclosed by the CIA.
 The paper contains research conducted by Dr. Dean I. Radin and Roger D. Nelson in the late 1980s.
 The premise of their investigation was to discover the relationship between consciousness and the physical world.

 “The nature of the relationship between human consciousness and the physical world has intrigued philosophers for millennia.
 In this century, speculations about mind-body interactions persist, often contributed by physicists in discussions of the measurement problem in quantum mechanics.
 Virtually all of the founders of the quantum theory – Planck, de Broglie, Heisenberg, Schrodinger, Einstein – considered this subject in-depth, and contemporary physicists continue this tradition”

 The empirical conclusion of their collective consciousness experiments found repeatable evidence that human consciousness, under certain circumstances, does affect the outcome of experiments.
 Utilizing random number generators, or RNGs, participants were asked to use their consciousness to “aim” for high or low numbers.
-The results continuously showed there was a shift in the distribution of the randomly generated numbers, and accordingly they could be predicted with a certain level of success.
+The mass consciousness experiment results continuously showed there was a shift in the distribution of the randomly generated numbers, and accordingly they could be predicted with a certain level of success.